 The Group has established seven well-regulated training systems, including competency development training, professional competency training, OJT training, subject training, quality management training, occupational safety/environmental protection/occupational health training, self-inspiration (such as foreign language training), and formulated annual training plans to train reserve management personnel and professional and technical personnel for the Group.
 The Group advocates lifelong learning and provides a resourceful online learning resources online, laying a solid foundation for future development.
-The Group advocates lifelong learning and provides a resourceful online learning and provides a resourceful online learning resources online, laying a solid foundation for future development.
+The Group advocates lifelong learning and provides a resourceful online learning and provides a resourceful online for that enables employees to systematically use the entire Company's learning resources online, laying a solid foundation for future development.
 The Group advocates lifelong learning and provides a resourceful online learning system that enables employees to systematically use the entire Company's learning a solid foundation for future development.
 The Group advocates lifelong learning and provides a resourceful online learning system that enables employees to systematically use the entire Company's learning a solid foundation for future development.
-The group advocates lifelong learning and provides a resourceful online learning system that enables employees to systematically use the entire Company's learning a solid foundation for future development.